Hypfer/deye-microinverter-cloud-free/Readme.md

 - They can be connected to Wi-Fi networks via their webinterface
 - They can operate without an internet connection
 - They can operate without an account
-- They can be monitored and controlled via ModbusTCP
+- They can be monitored and controlled via their local ModbusTCP interface
+- There's also a cloud replacement available that pushes all data to MQTT.
+Check the [dummycloud](./dummycloud) folder in this repo

 ## Preamble